MEET THE TEAM

 Belinda Kirk, Founder and Chief Executive Officer

-(please note Belinda is currently on maternity leave until mid 2018)
+(please note Belinda is currently on maternity leave until early 2019)

 Belinda has walked across Nicaragua, searched for camels in China's Desert of Death, discovered ancient rock paintings in Lesotho, pioneered inclusive expeditions for people with disabilities, lead dozens of youth development expeditions around the world and gained a Guinness World Record for rowing unsupported around Britain.
 An expert expedition leader, Belinda has managed remote trips for, amongst others Ray Mears, Chris Ryan & Bear Grylls.